scala/scala3/docs/docs/reference/experimental/cc.md

    |This usually means that a capability persists longer than its allowed lifetime.
 ```

+Looking at object graphs, we observe a monotonicity property: The capture set of an object `x` covers the capture sets of all objects reachable through `x`.
+This property is reflected in the type system by the following _monotonicity rule_:

+ - In a class `C` with a field `f`, the capture set `{this}` covers the capture set `{this.f}` as well as any application of the latter set to pure arguments.

 ## Checked Exceptions

 Scala enables checked exceptions through a language import.
 Here is an example,